mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ![](images/04-confirm-new-git-repo.png)

-Then you will be asked if we are ok to restart RStudio (and we do).
+Then you will be asked if we are ok to restart RStudio.Cloud (and we do).

 ![](images/04-confirm-restart-rstudio.png)

-After restarting the IDE, we should see the *Git* tab in one of the panes.
+After restarting the RStudio.Cloud IDE, we should see the **Git** tab in one of the panes.

 ![](images/04-new-git-pane.png)